sundeepbassi/supershop_v1/README.md

 ## User Testing

 Both Mike and Shanti tested the site from the user perspective.
-Their initial reaction was very positive as they liked the minimalistic design elements and the easy to use fctionality.
+Their initial reaction was very positive as they liked the minimalistic design elements and the easy to use functionality.

 ## Admin Testing